LinaQiu/technical_challenge/README.md

 - Note:
 	- Similar jobs are defined as any jobs from the same company, and at the same location.
-	- The app is not fully tested yet, due to technical difficulty regarding accessing the database from outside the mysql container.
+	- The app is not fully tested yet, due to technical difficulties regarding accessing the database from outside the mysql container, and connecting to the mysql server at local machine right the installation.